sfc-gh-mwies/sunlife-hol/Day1/01 - zero-to-snowflake/README.md

 ## 8. Querying, the Results Cache, & Cloning

-In the previous exercises, we loaded data into two tables using Snowflake's `COPY` bulk loader command and the `COMPUTE_WH` virtual warehouse.
-Now we are going to take on the role of the analytics users at our company who need to query data in those tables using the worksheet and the second warehouse `ANALYTICS_WH`.
+In the previous exercises, we loaded data into two tables using Snowflake's `COPY` bulk loader command and the `SNOWPARK_HOL_VWH` virtual warehouse.
+Typically, we would now take on a different role for the analytics users at our company who need to query data in those tables using the worksheet and a second warehouse.
+This allows each group to work independently without "noisy neighbors" hogging their compute power.

 >  **Real World Roles and Querying**
-Within a real company, analytics users would likely have a different role than `SNOWPARK_HOL_USER`.
-To keep the lab simple, we are going to stay with the `SNOWPARK_HOL_USER` role for this section.
+Within a real company, analytics users would likely have a different role than `SNOWPARK_HOL_ROLE`.
+To keep the lab simple, we are going to stay with the `SNOWPARK_HOL_ROLE` role for this section.
 Additionally, querying would typically be done with a business intelligence product like Tableau, Looker, PowerBI, etc. For more advanced analytics, data science tools like Datarobot, Dataiku, AWS Sagemaker or many others can query Snowflake.
 Any technology that leverages JDBC/ODBC, Spark, Python, or any of the other supported programmatic interfaces can run analytics on the data in Snowflake.
 To keep this lab simple, all queries are being executed via the Snowflake worksheet.

 ### Execute Some Queries

 Go to the **ZERO_TO_SNOWFLAKE_WITH_CYBERSYN** worksheet and be sure to use the HOL warehouse.
 Your worksheet context should be the following:

-**Role:** `SNOWPARK_HOL_USER`
+**Role:** `SNOWPARK_HOL_ROLE`
 **Warehouse:** `SNOWPARK_HOL_VWH`
-**Database:** `CYBERSYN`
+**Database:** `CYBERSYN_<firstname_lastname>`
 **Schema:** `PUBLIC`

 ![sample data query results](https://github.com/Snowflake-Labs/sfquickstarts/blob/master/site/sfguides/src/getting_started_with_snowflake/assets/6Query_1.png?raw=true)